Guild Classes 2025

 Weaving a Patterned Scarf on a Four-shaft Loom with Lenie

-An introduction to weaving a patterned scarf on a four-shaft loom, this class is suitable for beginners.
+An introduction to weaving a patterned scarf on a four-shaft loom, suitable for beginners.

 Maximum 6 participants